JeeWeetje/lora-azure-iot-workshop/CommandsNodeJs.md

 Again, after five successfull cycles, the app will generate another error state, which will eventually be fixed automatically.

+### Handle commands in the javascript Node.js app

+The Java client is instrumented to fall into an error state already, every fifth "completed cycle" message results in an error state.
+This will put the device in an error state.

+Just wait for approx. two minutes and see how the error state arrives at the IoT Hub and within two minutes the command is generated to 'fix' the machine.

+Again, after five successfull cycles, the app will generate another error state, which will eventually be fixed automatically.

 ## Conclusion

 Receiving commands from Azure completes the main part of the workshop.